openstack-archive/magnetodb/doc/source/api_reference.rst

 RESTful Web API (v1)
 --------------------

+MagnetoDB API is a RESTful API what uses JSON media type for interaction between client and server

 Authentication
 ==============

 **Headers**

+Each request is expected to have following headers:

-| User-Agent
+- User-Agent
-| Content-Type: application/json
+- Content-Type: application/json
-| Accept: application/json
+- Accept: application/json
-| X-Auth-Token keystone auth token
+- X-Auth-Token keystone auth token

 Common Errors